fabiohecht/techbierkafkastreamsexercise/README.md

-# Exercise n
+# Exercise 6

-This is a simple Kafka Streams application demo.
+This is a "simple" Kafka Streams application demo.

-It consumes from a topic named "expense" (null keys, value Avro ch.ipt.techbier.kafkastreams.Expense) and produces to topic "employeeexpense" (String key, Integer value) simply adding all expenses for each employee.
+It consumes from a topic named "expense" (null keys, value Avro ch.ipt.techbier.kafkastreams.Expense) and produces to topic "employeeexpense" (String key, value Avro ch.ipt.techbier.kafkastreams.SumValue) simply adding all expenses for each employee.

 **Look at code**